EZO Logo

 3. Regularly update your software programs

-You should run regular scans to ensure all software programs are updated to the latest version.
-For licenses that are not needed or are outdated, you should terminate them so that they don’t display in active use.
+IT managers should run regular scans to ensure all software programs are updated to the latest version.
+For licenses that are not needed or are outdated, they should terminate them so that they don’t display in active use.

-You can always reactivate them whenever required.
-You should also explore opportunities for volume licensing or subscription models as they are more flexible and can be cheaper as compared to individual licenses.
+They can always reactivate them whenever required.
+Also, explore opportunities for volume licensing or subscription models as they are more flexible and can be cheaper as compared to individual licenses.
 This will streamline license management and reduce your upfront investment.

 Features of software license management software